MIG welding process and more

 The structure of a MIG/MAG welding machine is restricted by the welding wire coil inside the machine.
 The coil is often a heavy and space-consuming component.
 Even so, the most modern MIG/MAG welding machines are stylish, compact machine packages, such as the Kemppi MinarcMig Adaptive 180, which won the Red dot award for industrial design in 2006.

-Browse Kemppi MIG welding equipment.
+Browse Kemppi MIG welders.

 In MIG/MAG welding, the welder’s tool is a welding gun.
-It is used to introduce the filler material wire, shielding gas and the required welding current to the work piece.
-The most important issues related to MIG/MAG welding are the welding position, welding gun angle, wire stick out length, welding speed and the shape of the molten weld pool.
+It is used to introduce the filler material wire, shielding gas, and the required welding current to the workpiece.
+The most important issues related to MIG/MAG welding are the welding position, welding gun angle, wire stick-out length, welding speed, and the shape of the molten weld pool.

 The arc is ignited with a trigger in the gun, and the gun is then moved at a steady welding speed along the weld groove.
 The formation of the molten weld must be observed.
-The position and distance of the welding gun relative to the work piece must be maintained constant.
+The position and distance of the welding gun relative to the workpiece must be maintained constant.

-It is particularly important that the welder concentrate on managing the molten weld at all times.
+It is particularly important that the welder concentrates on managing the molten weld at all times.
 A moment of wandering thoughts increases the risk of welding errors.
 In such cases, it is advisable to interrupt the welding for a moment and then resume.